IntellectualSites/documentation/plotsquared/commands.md

 ### CLEAR

 Clear the plot you stand on.
-It doesn't reset any plot settigns or flag (with exception of the biome setting).
+It doesn't reset any plot settings or flag (with exception of the biome setting).

 *Usage:*
 `/plot [[world;]X;Z] clear`